 The direct impact of the Greek people’s decision to reject the terms of a Eurozone bailout is likely to be limited in the short-term, but if the added uncertainty were to linger in for a considerable period of time, the consequences to the wider economy could be stark, according to Stephen Macklow-Smith, co-manager of the JP Morgan European Investment trust.

 Latest from What Investment

-Colin Morton, manager of the Franklin Templeton UK Equity Income fund, which has returned 7 per cent over the past year compared with 2 per cent for the average fund in the IA UK Equity Income sector over the same period, has outlined the stocks and sectors that he believes should be the focus for UK income investors in the current climate.
+George Godber, manager of the £277 million Miton UK Value Opportunities fund, which has returned 54 per cent since launch in March 2013 compared to just 23 per cent for the average fund in the IA UK Equity Income sector in the same time period, has revealed for What Investment the reasons why he won’t invest in Tesco shares right now.

 Tom Stevenson, investment director at Fidelity Personal has counselled private investors not to panic about the consequences to their portfolio of the crisis in Greece.

 Despite the negativity that presently surrounds the UK banking sector, shares in RBS (LON:RBS) represent a terrific opportunity for investors in the coming years according to Henry Dixon, manager of the High Performing GLG Undervalued Assets fund.